ascasson/ccas-service/README.md

 expected outputs.

 When tests are run, the directory is created, the orders are created, and then the directory and its contents are removed afterwards.

+## Assumptions
+I made some basic assumptions primarily about customers:
+- It was assumed that customers would have already registered with the user-client and their customerId's would have been available already via an existing user model.
+- It was assumed that, while customers could potentially order more than one vehicle, only a single order would be placed at a time.

+## What's Next?
+There is plenty that needs expanding in this existing service, but some aspects to dive into near term would include:
+- Dedicated configuration to handle environment variables and various build environments (Note: for simplicity and time constraints, some sensitive keys were hardcoded in modules)
+- Securing the GET /orders route for internal use only, perhaps through the use of JSON Web Tokens and/or Sessions.
+- Improve error handling
+- Validating supplier models and packages, despite the user-client likely providing its own validation before users submit an order